jexnator/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 title: Xavier Jeiziner
-email: "xavier.jeiziner@amanox.ch"
+email: "xavier.jeiziner@axians.com"
 ---
-Xavier Jeiziner is a Computer Science Student in his first year @Amanox Solutions in Switzerland.
-He studies according to a study method called practice-integrated bachelor's degree, which is carried out at Amanox for the first time.
+Xavier Jeiziner is a Computer Science Student in his first year @Axians Amanox AG in Switzerland.
+He studies according to a study method called practice-integrated bachelor's degree, which is carried out at Axians Amanox for the first time.
 The main goal of this new concept is to combine the learned theory from the distance learning university (FFHS) with the practice at the work in a 40/60% ratio.
 He would like to bring in his skills in the Public Cloud Team.

 In his free time, he like to be in the Swiss mountains for a hike or a bike tour.
 Occasionally he also like to stay on a Slack- or a Highline.